MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-responsibility-centers.md

 To set this up, you assign responsibility centres to users in three functional areas: Purchases, Sales, and Service Management.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **User Setup**, and then choose the related link.
-2. In the **User Setup** window, select the user you want to assign a responsibility centre to.
+2. On the **User Setup** page, select the user you want to assign a responsibility centre to.
 If the user not is on the list, you must enter a user ID in the **User ID** field.
 3. In the **Sales Resp.
 Ctr.
 Filter** field, enter the responsibility centre where the user will have tasks related to sales.
 4. In the **Purchase Resp.
 Ctr.
 Filter** field, enter the responsibility centre where the user will have tasks related to purchasing.
 5. In the **Service Resp.
 Ctr.
 Filter** field, enter the responsibility centre where the user will have tasks related to service management.